renarena/hass_virtual_mrt/README.md

 > sensors provide the most accurate measurement of solar radiation impacting your home.
 > If no sensor is supplied, the integration will intelligently estimate irradiance
 > using weather data, but cap it at `1000 W/m²`.
-***

-#### Virtual Global Solar Irradiance Sensor
+#### Virtual Global Solar Radiation Sensor
-I dont have a physical one, so instead, I created a virtual sensor using the HASS built-in [Forcast.Solar](https://www.home-assistant.io/integrations/forecast_solar) integration.
-YOU MUST use `1000` as your `total watt peak power` and `0` as your `declination angle` to get correct W/m² output for Global Horizontal Irradiation (GHI), I left the default `azimuth` of `180`.
+I don't have a physical one, so instead, I created a virtual sensor using the HASS built-in [Forcast.Solar](https://www.home-assistant.io/integrations/forecast_solar) integration. **YOU MUST** use `1000` as your `total watt peak power` and `0` as your `declination angle` to get correct W/m² output for Global Horizontal Irradiation (GHI), I left the default `azimuth` of `180`.